publicarray/dotfiles/README.md

 To add any aliases, exports, functions and shell options.
 I recommend you add them to `.usershell` for zsh and bash.

-If you use Atom and you get the following waring:
+If you use Atom and you get the following warning:

 > The linter 'shellcheck' cannot be found